CSS code surgery as a universal construction: Conclusions and further work

 The pushouts we gave along logical operators are the most obvious cases.
 By taking pushouts of more interesting spans other maps on logical data can be obtained, although by Proposition~\ref{prop:CNOT_circuit} and Corollary~\ref{cor:restriction_maps} all code maps as we defined them are limited and do not allow for universal quantum computation; we also do not know whether other pushouts would allow the maps on logical data to be performed fault-tolerantly.

-Herein we assumed that the two codes being `glued' are different codes, but the same principles apply if we have only one code we would like to perform internal surgery on.
+In this paper we assumed that the two codes being `glued' are different codes, but the same principles apply if we have only one code we would like to perform internal surgery on.
 In this case, the correct universal construction to use should be a coequaliser.
 There may be other uses of colimits in $\Chains$.
-The method of constructing good families of quantum LDPC codes in \cite{PK} uses a balanced product, which is also a coequaliser, and the instance used there could be generalised.
-The initial classical codes come from expander graphs, and the quotient is with respect to actions of a finite group $G$.
-This group could be changed to some other differential graded algebra, and the starting codes do not have to come from graphs.
-A generalised balanced product in this way cannot have asymptotically better $\llbracket n,k,d\rrbracket$ metrics than those of \cite{PK}, up to constant factors, as their construction already saturates the relevant bounds.
-However, it would be interesting to see if one can obtain better metrics for concrete instances.
+The methods of constructing families of quantum LDPC codes in \cite{PK1, PK2, BE1} use a balanced product, which is also a coequaliser, and the instances used there could be generalised.
+The quotient is with respect to actions of a finite group $G$ or ring $R$.
+This could be changed to some other differential graded algebra, for example the algebras studied in quantum Riemannian geometry \cite{BeMaj}.
+Therein, for a first-order differential calculus $A_\bullet$ one has, say, a group algebra $\F_2 G$ as the $A_0$ component, but then the $A_1$ component is an $\F_2 G$-bimodule.
+The initial codes $C_\bullet$ and $D_\bullet$ are then right- and left-modules over $A_\bullet$, which in the language of noncommutative geometry are sections of a vector bundle.
+One must ensure that the actions of $A_\bullet$ on the initial codes are basis-preserving in the sense of Definition~\ref{def:basis_preserving} for the resultant balanced product chain complexes to have a reasonable interpretation as quantum codes.
+This is always true for free modules, but can also hold for non-free modules.
+A balanced product code of this form cannot have asymptotically better $\llbracket n,k,d\rrbracket$ parameters than those of \cite{PK1}, up to constant factors, as their construction already saturates the relevant bounds.
+However, it would be interesting to see if one can obtain better parameters for concrete instances.
 Calculating the homologies of such codes is likely to require tools such as spectral sequences.
+This area is largely unexplored, as basis-dependent notions like code-distance are not typically of interest to mathematical physicists studying noncommutative geometry, and the process of selecting an instance of a code which has a consistent definition of code distance from an iso-class is categorically `evil'.

-It should be possible to extend the definitions of $\overline{X}$- and $\overline{Z}$-merges straightforwardly to include metachecks \cite{Cam}, say by specifying that the logical operator subcomplex $V_\bullet$ now runs from $V_0$ to $V_{-2}$, so it has $X$-checks and then metachecks on $X$-checks, but we have not proved how this affects metachecks in the merged code.
+It should be possible to extend the definitions of $\overline{X}$- and $\overline{Z}$-merges straightforwardly to include metachecks \cite{Cam}, say by specifying that the logical operator subcomplex $V_\bullet$ now runs from $V_1$ to $V_{-1}$, so it has $X$-checks and then metachecks on $X$-checks, but we have not proved how this affects metachecks in the merged code.